If you are navigating to the venue using the postcode, be aware that the postcode covers quite a few residences in the vicinity.

 Event parking is on the field opposite the Village Hall.
 This is also the location of the campsite.

-Valley Cottage Cafe will be open for the duration of the event and have a great selection of hot food, coffee and cake!
-They will be open from 3.30am on the morning of the event where breakfast, tea & coffee available for purchase.
+Ingram Cafe and Visitors Centre will be open for the duration of the event and have a great selection of hot food, coffee and cake!
+They will be open until 8.30pm on the Friday evening and from 4am on the morning of the event where breakfast, tea & coffee available for purchase.

 Please there are no shower facilities on site.

 The route will NOT be waymarked.
 Route maps and GPX files are available on the website here.
-Please be aware that the route currently shown may be subject to alteration and final route will be confirmed 2 weeks prior to the event.
-Safety Marshals will be located along the course at intermittent points, approximately every 5 miles (these are not aid stations).
-The location of the aid stations are shown here.
+Please be aware that the route currently shown may be subject to alteration and the final route will be confirmed 2 weeks prior to the event.
+Safety Marshals will be located along the course at intermittent points, (these are not aid stations).

 There are sections of the course where it is not always obvious where the trail is and combined with the possibility of snow covering the higher ground, navigational skills are required.
-If you running without any specific GPS navigational device but you have a smart phone, we higher recommend that you use one of the many free apps that are available and will allow you to upload the route GPX file and are excellent for following a course.
-We’d recommend ViewRanger.
-You can download the route GPX file here.
+If you are running without any specific GPS navigational device but have a smartphone, we highly recommend that you use one of the many free apps that are available and will allow you to upload the route GPX file and are excellent for following a course.
+You can download the route GPX file HERE.

 If you are using GPS for navigation we’d recommend you put powerpacks/spare batteries into your drop bag as the cold temperatures will drain your batteries quicker than normal.